Billwilke42/movie-rater-api/README.md

 ## Challenges and Reflection

 I was a bit nervous but also excited going into this challenge, as an alumni of the Front End program at the Turing School of Software & Design, I had never actually built an API from scratch before.
 I love immersing myself in new tech and learning more about the Back End has been a priority for me.
 I have tons of experience with JavaScript and have built microservices with Express.js and used Postgres a bit, so I settled in on this as my Back End stack.
 One thing I wish I had gotten to on the Back End was Migrations so I could seed the database when the challenge was viewed by YearOne staff.
+I also wish I got to deployment.
 Unfortunately, even with the extension YearOne graciously gave me, I have no more time to work on this project due to previous commitments.
 I had no problems on the Front End other than I wanted to get more testing done, specifically integration and more sad path unit tests.
 Thank you YearOne for the opportunity to work on this challenge, I am very happy with what I made.